 In my experience, stud and commercial producers need to feel confident they’re purchasing profitable, high performance cattle.
 You’ve likely heard stories of cattlemen who’ve bought bulls and females at auction, only to return home to discover they don’t stack up to expectations when introduced to their herds.

-Whilst calf grading systems have been around for decades, I’ve refined and reworked the technique specifically to suit Red Brahman cattle.
-While there are a number of important considerations, the Rockley Brahmans Weaner Grading System is based on three key elite cattle attributes – temperament, efficiency and future genetic gains.
+Whilst calf grading systems have been around for decades, in 2015 I refined and reworked the technique specifically to suit Red Brahman cattle.
+While there are a number of important considerations, the Rockley Brahmans Weaner Grading System aims to ensure efficiency and future genetic gains by focusing on 10 phenotypical criteria, as detailed below.

-Within the past twelve months, this system has proved to be an effective and efficient way of identifying future elite bulls and females capable of producing premium product from a very early age.
+From the start, this system proved to be an effective and efficient way of identifying future elite bulls and females capable of producing premium product from a very early age.

-Over the past twenty years, I’ve witnessed first-hand the attributes that produce elite Red Brahman cattle.
+Over more than twenty years, I’ve witnessed first-hand the attributes that produce elite Red Brahman cattle.
 Now with performance and profit as the key drivers for our customers, I’ve adapted the traditional weaner grading system to accurately identify best of breed Red Brahmans in 3 key steps:

 1. Record parental attributes